se.plan#

 Select costs#

-User can customize the layers that will be used as costs in the weighted sum approach.
-To change it the user will go to the third tab of the questionnaire panel (“COSTS”) and click on the to open the modification dialog interface.
-The editing popup panel is the same as the one presented in the previous section.
+Users can customize the layers that will be used as Costs in the weighted sum approach by going to the third tab of the questionnaire pane (Costs) and selecting the to open the modification dialog interface (the editing pop-up pane is the same as the one presented in the previous section).

 indicators